I’ve been imagining this vintage style Christmas tree centerpiece for weeks, and finally found time to try out the idea! You’ll love these cool trees.

 - Protective eyewear

-I wanted a slightly distressed look so I sanded a bit of the edges down.
-And that was about it!
+If you desire a slightly distressed look like I did, sand a bit of the edges down.
+Your Christmas centerpiece is almost done.

-I like that they are dimensional and two sided so you can put them in the middle of the table!
+I like that my Christmas centerpiece is dimensional and two-sided – it looks great in the center of the table!

-I also tried one where I left it flat but reversed each slat for a kind of vintage paper collage look.
+I also tried one where I glue the tree flat, but reversed each slat for a kind of vintage paper collage look.

 Have a great Holiday everyone!
 Thank you so much for all your comments on my projects and trips over to my blog and Etsy shop.
 I wish you all the very best for the new year!